sbt/sbt-concat/README.md

 )
 ```

 This will produce two files with concatenated contents, `style-group.css` and `script-group.js`.
+These will
+reside under the asset build directory in a sub-directory named `concat`.

 License
 =======